PROGRAMME SYLLABUS Preliminary, not confirmed

 Prerequisites

-General entry requirements and Matematics 2a or 2b or 2c, English 6 with required grade passed in the Swedish upper secondary school system or international equivalent.
+General entry requirements and Mathematics 2a or 2b or 2c, English 6 with required grade passed in the Swedish upper secondary school system or international equivalent.

 Continuation Requirements